⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Why Traffic Stops Are Legally Distinct

-Traffic stops are different from Terry stops in one critical way:
+Traffic stops differ from Terry stops in one critical way:

-They are tied to vehicle operation, not suspicion of criminal activity.
+They are tied to vehicle operation — not general suspicion of criminal activity.

 An officer may initiate a traffic stop when they have: